mgignoux/lean4-gl-coalgebras/README.md

 ## References

+- Lean 4 formalization of Craig interpolation for PDL by Malvin Gattinger et al. Inspiration to this work.
+Beyond standard proof theoretic notions which we replicate in our work, our work also imports file `Pdl.Game`, and uses similar notion of builder-prover games to show completeness:

+  Malvin Gattinger et al. "`lean4-pdl`: Tableaux for Propositional Dynamic Logic in Lean 4".
+GitHub repository (2025). <https://github.com/m4lvin/lean4-pdl>

 - Proof systems for GL by Daniyar Shamkanov, on which we base our coalgebraic notion of proof:

   Daniyar Shamkanov.
 “Circular Proofs for Gödel-Löb Logic”. *Mathematical Notes* 96, no. 3 (Sept.
 2014), pp. 575–585. <http://arxiv.org/abs/1401.4002>